HOW TO START DESIGNING YOUR BUSINESS

-It’s a lot of hard work starting your own business but in today’s online marketplace, it can be easier than ever to connect with clients and partners across the globe.
+It’s a lot of hard work starting your own business but in today’s dIgital marketplace, it can be easier than ever to connect with clients and partners across the globe.
 Beyond establishing your niche in the market and drafting the business plan there are a lot of other elements to the business development process.
 Here are the top three things you need to start designing your business.

 1. DESIGNING A LOGO FOR YOUR BUSINESS

 Designing a logo for your business is one of the main starting points to building your brand.
 Whether you want a logo icon or simple wordmark, don’t rush the process.
 You’ll want to avoid a rebrand in the future so do it right the first time.
 Don’t underestimate the value of this.

 Designing your own logo is more than just choosing a design you think is cool.
 It should have meaning and significance to your company and your target demographic.
 Hiring a brand designer is the best way to ensure your logo is strong and serves its purpose.

 2. DESIGNING YOUR BUSINESS WEBSITE